 - Red, orange, and yellow tissue paper

-Step One: Draw or print out a turkey template and have your child cut out.
-This is a great fine motor skills activity, especially for toddlers and preschoolers.
+- Draw or print out a turkey template and have your child cut it out.
+This is a great fine-motor skills activity for toddlers and preschoolers.

-Step Two: Cut your contact paper into large squares and use a large round object (I used a paper plate), to trace a circle on the contact paper.
+- Cut your contact paper into large squares and use a large round object (I used a paper plate) to trace a circle on the contact paper.
 You need two of these squares.

-Step Four: Pull off the paper from the contact paper, laying the sticky side up.
-Have your child stick the pieces of tissue paper on their contact paper while grouping by color.
+- Pull off the paper from the contact paper, laying the sticky side up.
+Have your child stick the pieces of tissue paper on their contact paper while grouping them by color.
 If they need help, direct them on where to start the next color.

-Step Five: Once the entire piece of contact paper is covered with tissue paper it’s time to add your turkey’s body.
-We added a few drops of glue on the backside of the turkey just so that it sticks down on the tissue paper.
+- Once the contact paper is covered with tissue paper, it’s time to add your turkey’s body.
+We added a few drops of glue on the turkey’s backside so that it stuck down on the tissue paper.

-Step Seven: Take the second piece of square contact paper and lay the sticky side flat down over the turkey.
-You are basically creating a laminated craft 🙂
+- Take the second piece of square contact paper and lay the sticky side flat down over the turkey.
+You are creating a laminated craft.

-Step Eight: Cut around the marked circle you drew earlier and your turkey is ready to be hung up on a window for some beautiful fall colors!
+- Cut around the marked circle you drew earlier, and your turkey is ready to be hung up on a window for some beautiful fall colors!

 Happy Thanksgiving from our family to yours!